benmarwick/ctv-archaeology/Archaeology.md

 - `r github("benmarwick/signatselect")` provides two functions useful for investigating change over time in artefact assemblages (and genetic time-series data).
 - `r github("benmarwick/roev")` provide functions for analysing and visualizing rates of evolution following the methods in Philip D. Gingerich’s 2019 book _Rates of Evolution: A Quantitative Synthesis_.

+### Quantitative analysis

+- `r pkg("tabula")` provides several tests and measures of diversity: heterogeneity and evenness (Brillouin, Shannon, Simpson, etc.), richness and rarefaction (Chao1, Chao2, ACE, ICE, etc.), turnover and similarity (Brainerd-Robinson, etc.).
+The package make it easy to visualize count data and statistical thresholds: rank vs. abundance plots, heatmaps, Ford (1962) and Bertin (1977) diagrams.
+- `r pkg("dimensio")` provides simple Principal Components Analysis (PCA) and Correspondence Analysis (CA) based on the Singular Value Decomposition (SVD).
+This package provides S4 classes and methods to compute, extract, summarize and visualize results of multivariate data analysis.
+It also includes methods for partial bootstrap validation.
+- `r pkg("skyscapeR")` for data reduction, visualization and analysis in skyscape archaeology, archaeoastronomy and cultural astronomy.
+- `r github("ISAAKiel/quantAAR")` contains tidy wrappers and useful utility function for common applications of exploratory statistics in archaeology.

+### Zooarchaeological analysis

+- `r pkg("zoolog")` to generate and manipulate log-ratios (also known as log size index (LSI) values) from measurements obtained on zooarchaeological material.

+### Mortuary analysis

+- `r pkg("mortAAR")` calculates a life table based on archaeological demographic data.
+- `r github("nevrome/varnastats")` for bi- and multivariate analysis of matrices of archaeological data.
+Developed and used for the analysis of Varna Necropolis (Bulgaria).

 ### Geoarchaeological analysis

 - `r pkg("aqp")` simplifies the quantitative analysis of soil profile data.
 It allows soil profile visualization, aggregation, and classification. `r pkg("G2Sd")`, `r github("mauricio-camargo/rysgran")` and `r pkg("EMMAgeo")` can be used for working with sedimentary grain-size data in logarithmic (phi) and geometric (micrometers) scales, based on various methods.